raoul2000/yii2-workflow/guide/about-workflows.md

 ### Workflow Scenario

-In the previous example we have used the *require* built-in validator on the `name` attribute, only for the scenario
+In the previous example we have used the *required* built-in validator on the `name` attribute, only for the scenario
 *from {Post3Workflow/draft} to {Post3Workflow/correction}*.
-This scenario is created automatically at validation time by the *WorkflowValidator* depending on the pending transition.
+This scenario name is created automatically at validation time by the *WorkflowValidator* depending on the pending transition.
 In order to provide maximum flexibility there are several scenario like this one which that are created the same way by the *WorkflowValidator*.